Luis102487/TargetSales/README.md

 6. What is the most selling product line by gender?
 7. What product line had the largest revenue?
 8. Which customer type buys the most?
+9. Which customer type produces the largest revenue?
-9. Which customer type pays the most in VAT?
+10. Which customer type pays the most in VAT?
-10. What product line had the largest VAT?
+11. What product line had the largest VAT?
-11. Which of the customer types brings the most revenue?
+12. Which of the customer types brings the most revenue?
-12. What is the gender of most of the customers?
+13. What is the gender of most of the customers?
-13. What is the most common product line by gender?
+14. What is the most common product line by gender?
-14. How many unique cities does the data have?
+15. How many unique cities does the data have?
-15. What is the gender distribution per city?
+16. What is the gender distribution per city?
-16. How many unique product lines does the data have?
+17. How many unique product lines does the data have?
-17. Which time of the day do customers give most ratings?
+18. Which time of the day do customers give most ratings?
-18. Which day fo the week has the best avg ratings?
+19. Which day fo the week has the best avg ratings?
-19. What is the average rating of each product line?
+20. What is the average rating of each product line?
-20. Number of sales made in each time of the day per weekday
+21. Number of sales made in each time of the day per weekday
+22. Which branch sold more products than average product sold?
+23. Quantiy sold by gender?